Vipulgorana/Portfolio-V1/README.md

 # portfoliosite
-#this is basic portofolio site developed bye @vipulgorana
+#this is basic portofolio site developed by @vipulgorana
 #this is not the final version of product